dotnet/dotnet-docker/samples/dotnetapp/dotnet-docker-unit-testing.md

 docker build -t dotnetapp .
 ```

-You can make the unit test fail by changing the [unit test](tests/UnitTest1.cs) to match the test below.
-It is good to do this so that you can see the behavior of when tests fail as part of `docker build`.
+You can make the unit test fail by changing the [unit test](tests/UnitTest1.cs) to match the following test.
+It is good to do make tests fail so that you can see the behavior when that happens as part of `docker build`.

 ```csharp
 [Fact]